Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Causes and risk factors for hepatoblastoma

-Anything that increases your chance of getting a disease is called a risk factor.
-Not every child with one or more of these risk factors will develop hepatoblastoma, and hepatoblastoma will develop in some children who don't have any known risk factors.
+A risk factor is anything that increases the chance of getting a disease.
+Not every child with one or more of these risk factors will develop hepatoblastoma, and it will develop in some children who don't have a known risk factor.
 Talk with your child's doctor if you think your child may be at risk.

 The following syndromes or conditions are risk factors for hepatoblastoma: